Skip to main content

 This header is a de-facto standard header and specifies the protocol using which the request entered the CDN servers in the first step.
 For example, if a request is sent from the user side to the CDN with the HTTP protocol, and from the CDN to the origin server with the HTTPS protocol, this header shows the HTTP value.

-The connection protocol between the visitor and the CDN servers, as well as between the CDN servers and the origin servers of the website, can be set separately in ArvanCloud CDN panel.
+The connection protocol between the visitor and the CDN servers, as well as between the CDN servers and the origin servers of the website, can be set separately in Arvancloud CDN panel.

 X-Forwarded-For